Service years transform lives, strengthen communities, and fuel civic renewal.

-National service helps young people of all backgrounds advance on career and college pathways.
+Service years help young people of all backgrounds advance on career and college pathways.
+For example:

 - 79% say that their service year was a defining professional experience.